Showing 1 - 1 OF 1

 For more information on this process, please contact the School Liaison Officer.The School Liaison Officer can help you locate schools, but you as a parent have the final decision.
 Visit the school in the city where you will be living to ask about the curriculum, clubs and special programs.

 Some school districts have elected to be districts of choice, and students may request an inter-district transfer from the school district in which they reside to the school district where the parent or guardian wishes their child to attend.
 The losing district must agree to release the student and the gaining district must have space to accommodate the student.
 Often this is not determined until the first or second week of school.
 The only way to guarantee your child attends school in a certain school district is to live within its boundaries.
 Should you want to pursue an inter-district transfer, contact School Liaison Officer 310-653-8631 or 310-653-5428 works closely with the local school districts and is able to assist you with this process.

 LAUSD Inter-district Permit policy does allow parents to apply for exit permits from LAUSD.

 Personnel attached to Los Angeles AFB often request inter-district transfers for their children to attend the El Segundo Unified School District, Manhattan Beach Unified School District, Palos Verdes Peninsula Unified School District, Redondo Beach Unified School District, Torrance Unified School District, Wiseburn Unified School District.
 All inter-district transfer requests are considered on a space available basis, and no request is guaranteed.
-Call the Airman & Family Readiness Center School Liaison Officer, 310-653-5262, DSN 312-633-5262, for assistance.
+Call the Military & Family Readiness Center School Liaison Officer, 310-653-5262, DSN 312-633-5262, for assistance.